 The events are held 4-5 times a year and are open to the community, free of charge.
 Of course, popcorn and movie snacks are served!

 Watch for more information soon.

 We don’t want you to miss anything!
-Members of Beth El are ready, willing and able to provide transportation to any senior member that needs a ride to a synagogue service on Shabbat or the holidays, to programs, or classes.
-Please feel free to call Lennie Kay: 847/432-8900.
-She is our first point person to arrange a ride.
+Members of Beth El are ready, willing and able to provide transportation to any senior member who needs a ride to Shabbat or holiday services, to programs, or classes.
+Please call Ana Igornov: 847-432-8900 ext.
+221. She is our first point person to arrange a ride.

 We know the value of relationships that develop between the younger and older members of our Beth El community.
 Because there is so much to gained from these shared experiences, we always try to provide avenues for more intergenerational connections.